-2. Admission to The Cyber Security Summit is free to attend.
+2. Admission to The Cyber Security Summit is paid access only to attend.

-3. The event is free to attend because of our sponsors and supporters.
+3. The event is paid access to attend because of our sponsors and supporters.
 So, by attending the conference or seminars you agree for your contact details to be passed to the organisers/sponsors of that particular session/s.

 4. Anyone not representing the event sponsors, exhibitors or supporters found to be canvassing for business will be asked to leave the venue immediately.

 5. Badge holders must not allow their badges to be worn by anyone else.
 Failure to adhere to this policy may lead to the badge holder and the person wearing the badge being removed from The Cyber Security Summit.

 6. Anyone obtaining a visitor or exhibitor badge to The Cyber Security Summit by theft, deception (this includes providing false information during registration) or other illegal means may be removed from the event.

 7. Anyone attending The Cyber Security Summit should carry some form of photo-ID (passport, photo-ID driving licence, national identity card or a work ID) or other identification, which the Organisers may ask to see.

 8. No one under the age of 18 will be able to attend the Cyber Security Summit unless accompanied by a parent or guardian.

 9. Anyone attending The Cyber Security Summit must not take part in any canvassing, leafleting, demonstrations, objectionable behaviour or any activity which may disrupt the event.

 10. The Organisers reserve the right to exclude or remove anyone from The Cyber Security Summit and the venue who does not comply with this policy or who they reasonably consider are likely to break these rules.